 At the beginning of a relationship with a customer or employee you create a unique identifier for that person by having them simply take a selfie.
 The vectors in an individual’s face provides significantly more identifiers than other forms of biometric security such as finger prints or voice.
 Our innovative technology cannot be spoofed like most other biotech methods.

 If you would like to learn more about how SmilePass prevents phishing, social engineering and cyber fraud.
-Take a look at how we prevent phishing using biometrics to verify digital identity and see how we can halt fraudsters in their tracks using biometrics.
+Take a look at how we prevent phishing using biometrics to verify digital identity by downloading our brochure.